 Any decrease in the attractiveness of our work marketplace, failure to retain users, or reduced spending by clients could lead to decreased activity, diminished network effects, or a drop in GSV on our work marketplace, which could adversely affect our business, revenue, financial condition, and operating results.
-We expect our GSV to fluctuate between periods due to a number of factors, including the volume and characteristics of projects that are posted by clients on our work marketplace, such as size, duration, pricing, the availability and qualification of freelancers to complete client projects, and other factors.
+We expect our GSV to fluctuate between periods due to a number of factors, including seasonality in the labor market, the volume and characteristics of projects that are posted by clients on our work marketplace, such as size, duration, pricing, and the availability and qualification of freelancers to complete client projects, and other factors.

-If users stop using, or reduce their use of, our work marketplace and services for any reason, including the foregoing reasons, our revenue and business would be adversely affected.
+If users stop using, or reduce their use of, our work marketplace and related services for any reason, including the foregoing reasons, our revenue and business would be adversely affected.

 We have experienced growth in recent periods and expect to continue to invest in our growth for the foreseeable future.
-If we are unable to manage our growth effectively, our business, revenue and profits, and financial condition could be adversely affected.
+If we are unable to maintain similar levels of growth or manage our growth effectively, our business, revenue and profits, and financial condition could be adversely affected.

 We have experienced growth in a relatively short period of time.
-For example, our total revenue for the three months ended March 31, 2021 was \$113.6 million, representing a period-over-period growth rate of 37% over the same period in 2020.
+For example, our total revenue for the nine months ended September 30, 2021 was \$365.9 million, representing a period-over-period growth rate of 37% over the same period in 2020.
 This revenue growth was due in part to the shift toward remote work resulting from the COVID-19 pandemic and therefore may not be indicative of future growth.
-Moreover, future period-over-period revenue growth rates, when compared against the third and fourth quarters of 2020 and the first quarter of 2021, may fail to meet the expectations of investors or securities analysts given the accelerated revenue growth experienced during such periods due to the COVID-19 pandemic and the resulting increased adoption of remote work and reduced seasonality experienced during such periods.
-Over time, we plan to continue to expand our operations and personnel significantly.
+For example, future period-over-period revenue growth rates, when compared against the third and fourth quarters of 2020 and the quarterly and full-year results of 2021, may fail to meet the expectations of investors or securities analysts given the accelerated revenue growth experienced during such periods due to the COVID-19 pandemic and the resulting increased adoption of remote work and reduced seasonality experienced during such periods.
+Moreover, typical seasonality in the labor market may be exaggerated (for example, extended vacations during the summer and holiday seasons) as the COVID-19 pandemic subsides and the restrictions intended to prevent its spread are relaxed or lifted, which may further impact period-over-period revenue growth rates.
 Sustaining our growth will place significant demands on our management as well as on our administrative, operational, and financial resources.
-To manage our growth, we must continue to improve our operational, financial, and management information systems and processes; expand, motivate, and effectively manage and train our workforce; and effectively collaborate with our third-party partners, all of which can be more difficult with an increasingly remote workforce.
+To manage our growth, we must continue to improve our operational, financial, and management information systems and processes; expand, motivate, retain, and effectively manage and train our workforce; and effectively collaborate with our third-party partners, all of which can be more difficult with an increasingly remote workforce.
 If we are unable to manage our growth successfully without compromising our quality of service or our profit margins, or if new systems that we implement to assist in managing our growth do not produce the expected benefits, our business, operating results, financial condition, and ability to successfully market our work marketplace and serve our users could be adversely affected.